IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - The storage manager is the component of a database system that provides the interface between the low-level data stored in the database and the application programs and queries submitted to the system.
   - The storage manager components include
     1. Authorization and integrity manager : tests for the satisfaction of integrity constraints and checks the authority of users to access data.
-    2. Transaction manager : ensures that the database remains in a consistent (correct) state despite system failures, and that concurrent transaction executions proceed without conﬂicting.
+    2. Transaction manager : ensures that the database remains in a consistent (correct) state despite system failures, and that concurrent transaction executions proceed without conflicting.
     3. File manager : manages the allocation of space on disk storage and the data structures used to represent information stored on disk.
     4. Buffer manager : responsible for fetching data from disk storage into main memory, and deciding what data to cache in main memory.

 Chapter 1.7.2 The Query Processor
   - The query processor components include:
-    1. DDL interpreter, which interprets DDL statements and records the deﬁnitions in the data dictionary.
+    1. DDL interpreter, which interprets DDL statements and records the definitions in the data dictionary.
     2. DML compiler, which translates DML statements in a query language into an evaluation plan consisting of low-level instructions that the query evaluation engine understands.
        Also performs query optimizations.
     3. Query evaluation engine, which executes low-level instructions generated by the DML compiler.